A File Lands, A Slack Message Appears

 A partner uploads to their SFTP folder, and your #partner-intake channel shows the file, who sent it, and its size within seconds.
 That’s the cue to start whatever happens next.

-Put a download-only notification on your contracts folder and Slack tells you every time someone opens a file — a live access feed that sits alongside the full audit log.
+Put a download-only notification on your contracts folder and Slack tells you every time someone opens a file.
+You get a live access feed alongside the full audit log, so you catch a wrong-person access while it’s happening instead of finding it in a log later.

 A scheduled job that pushes files to the cloud posts to Slack when it's done.
 The message is clearly marked as coming from the job, not a person, so nobody gets confused.

-Files.com locks down who can touch sensitive files while your own flow moves them along and posts to Slack as new data shows up — so the team sees progress without anyone watching a folder by hand.
+Files.com locks down who can touch sensitive files while your own flow moves them along and posts to Slack as new data shows up.
+The team sees progress in the channel they already watch, so no one has to sit on a folder and refresh it.

 For when the same file events should feed your code and pipelines inside AWS instead of a channel people read.